iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Spectral Momentum Idea Part II.md

 \end{aligned}
 $$

-It would be great for the $T$ matrix to be a diagonal matrix.
-We can do that without loss of generality, because $T$ is semi-definite.
-Assume $T$ is diagonal.
+$T$ is diagonal too.
-So we can solve the block 2x2 matrix's eigen system and carry the eigen system over for the entire block 2x2 matrix.
+So we can solve the block 2x2 matrix's eigen system by solving the eigen system over its 2x2 sub matrices.
 To use the matrix power trick, it would be great to consider $\theta_t$ to be a constant.

 ---